-How Did Julianne Hough & Brooks Laich Meet?
-A Spooky Movie Was Involved
+Julianne Hough & Brooks Laich Met Thanks To A Movie That Never Hit Theaters

 Despite all those rumors of marital issues, Julianne Hough and Brooks Laich still appear to be going as strong as ever, even after nearly three years of marriage.
 And while Hough isn't afraid to get candid about her personal life, she and Laich tend to keep a relatively low profile together.
 You may not even know how Julianne Hough and Brooks Laich met — and IMO, you should, because it's a really good story.
 Have you ever seen the 2015 horror movie Curve?
 Chances are you haven't, since it went straight to video.
 It's about a bride-to-be who's forced to crash her car in order to to escape a terrifying hitchhiker and ends up getting trapped.
 The movie may not have been a commercial success, but here's where it did succeed: It gave Hough and Laich an opportunity to meet.